-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

 If your competitors are not appearing in the Apple Maps results in DuckDuckGo, you are going to be far more likely to win the business of local searchers using that platform.

-7. Keep an Eye on Your Reputation
+7. Keep An Eye On Your Reputation

 You may be keeping a close eye on the reviews left on sites like TripAdvisor.
-You even check your own Google My Business listing regularly.
+You even check your own Google Business Profile listing regularly.

-But are you keeping on top of some of the other places in the SERPs which might be giving potential customers an outsider’s view on your business?
+But are you keeping on top of some of the other places in the SERPs which might be giving potential customers an outsider’s view of your business?

 Top and middle-of-the-funnel local search queries, such as [car mechanic telford], can bring back a variety of features in the SERPs.

-Prominently Featured Review and Directory Sites
+Prominently Featured Review And Directory Sites

 Aside from the inaccurate data about your company that these sites may contain, what have customers, former employees, or even competitors said about you?